Swapnay/capstone/README.md

 - Industries that have majority job losses.
 - Education level and income range of majority un employed.

+**Housing Market:**

+- How housing prices changed in each city
+- How Inventory changed and sales are moving (Metro & US)

 **food and agriculture:**

 ## 2. Expected Results